smastrom/vue-use-fixed-header/README.md

 -  **Dead simple** - Few props and you're done
 -  **Lightweight** - Less than 1kb without dependencies
--  **Smart** - when scrolling down, the header is hidden, when scrolling up, the header is shown
+-  **Smart** - When scrolling down, the header is hidden, when scrolling up, the header is shown
--  **Fine-grained** - Visibility behaves correctly on page load, top-of-page, and bottom-of-page
+-  **Fine-grained** - Visibility behaves correctly on page load and on top reached
 -  **Beautiful** - Beatiful transition are applied by default and can be customized
 -  **Customizable** - Touch the acceleration delta for both hiding and showing and use any scrolling container